SYNOVA-LABS/ADA/User_Input/readme.md

 # User Input Module

 This module handles the capture, processing, and interpretation of various user inputs for the ADA (Advanced Digital Agent) system, enabling natural multimodal interactions.
+It uses the Vosk small model for speech regognition, this model is local and can be found in the Models folder.

 ## Overview

 The User Input module is responsible for:
 - Capturing speech input through microphone interfaces
-- Processing text input from connected devices
+- Processing text input from connected devices using Vosk
-- Integrating gesture recognition and other input modalities
+- Integrating gesture recognition and other input modalities (Coming soon....)
 - Providing a unified input stream to ADA's core processing system

 ## System Flowchart